hyphacoop/handbook/data.md

 - Jitsi: [jitsi.hypha.coop](https://jitsi.hypha.coop)
 - COVID-19 Solidarity: [covid19.hypha.coop](https://covid19.hypha.coop)

-This page was last updated on May 25, 2020.
+This page was last updated on June 3, 2020.
 You can see previous versions on [GitHub](https://github.com/hyphacoop/handbook/).

-## Our Websites and Hosted Services

 ### What data we collect